Jdoyle5254/team-builder-w10/README.md

   7. [Questions](#Questions)

 ## Description
-This app is to create a team roster in HTML, based on command line user inputs.
-Then a full roster of Manager, Intern, and Engineer can be displayed.
+This app can be used to create a team roster in HTML, based on command line user responses to a series of questions that creates a short employee profile based on the role of the employee: Manager, Engineer, Intern.
+Once all the inputs have been completed, then a full roster of Manager, Intern, and Engineer can be displayed.

 ## Installation